 The presentation date shouldn't be changed.
 In the professional world, it's important to respect deadlines, so the earlier the students learn this, the better.

-Create a card on the “Project presentations” board 2-3 weeks before the date you’ve determined with your student.
+Create a card on the “Project presentations” Trello board 2-3 weeks before the date you’ve agreed with your student.